Environment

 Our Farnborough office in the United Kingdom is just one of many of our facilities that are incorporating sustainable practices across the entire site.

-A waste-to-energy plant powers the campus, and LED lighting and rooftop solar panels have saved more than $43,000 (£40,000) since 2016.
+A waste-to-energy plant powers the campus, and LED lighting and rooftop solar panels have reduced energy consumption.
 Single-use plastic is not available.
 All campus waste is recycled, including turning food waste into pesticide-free fertilizer for local farming, so nothing goes to the landfill.
 The office’s waste management vehicles are carbon neutral, and the rest of the fleet runs on electricity.

 In 2021, the campus reduced its Scope 1 and Scope 2 greenhouse gas emissions to net zero, the first Fluor site to achieve the distinction.